We use quantum-foundations mathematics to verify legal citations — catching hallucinations that single-signal methods provably cannot.

 The sanctions in Mata v.
 Avianca were $5,000.
 The reputational damage was incalculable.
 Don't be the next headline.

-No credit card.
-No installation beyond a Chrome extension.
+No credit card required.
+Browser extension + Word add-in.
 Working in under two minutes.